tanvirch0750/tanvirch0750/README.md

 ### About Me

-I'm Mohammad Tanvir Chowdhury, a dedicated Frontend Developer based in Bangladesh.
+I'm Mohammad Tanvir Chowdhury, a dedicated Fullstack Developer based in Bangladesh.
 My passion lies in crafting engaging and user-friendly web applications using cutting-edge technologies.
 With a strong foundation in JavaScript, Reactjs, NextJs, and Redux, I thrive on solving complex challenges to create seamless digital experiences.

 My skill set extends beyond the frontend, as I also have expertise in Python and Django, allowing me to build comprehensive web solutions.
 I'm committed to delivering responsive, visually appealing designs while ensuring optimal functionality and performance.